I owe all my success in life to effective communication. This includes my professional life, my love life, and my social life.

 How did I go from “zero” to “hero?”
 By learning public speaking, writing with style, and making pretty pictures.

 One of the best things I ever did for my career was to take public speaking classes.
 Before those classes, I used to only speak to other engineers.
 When I typically started a conversation with them I would say, “I used a c value of 0.95 for that section of impervious cover.”

 They’d nod their heads and understand what I said perfectly.
-A non-technical person would be scratching their heads wondering if I was speaking in a strange language.
+A non-technical person would be scratching their head wondering if I was speaking in a strange language.

 Over time I learned that it’s the non-technical person that was in charge of budgets and/or making business decisions.
 If they have no idea what you’re doing or you can’t persuade them that your project is critical, they’ll allocate time and resources elsewhere.

-You must communicate effectively to non-technical people to persuade them for that important win, budget, monies, or decision.
+You must communicate effectively with non-technical people to persuade them of that important win, budget, monies, or decision.

 So what’s the solution here?
 Is it making pretty images or large displays?
 Is it writing at a level for non-technical readers, or is it being able to speak clearly?
 The answer is all three.

 Achieving proficiency in all three is completely feasible but it does require some time on your part.